jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 **🧮Formulas**

-** Average Handle Time (AHT) Sum & Procuctivity Formulas*
+** Average Handle Time (AHT) Sum & Productivity Formulas*

 AHT formulas are calculated based on a weighted sum.
 Some tasks are longer due to extra steps or complexity.
 I estimated the weights as below:

 <img width="905" height="71" alt="image" src="https://github.com/user-attachments/assets/20438cbd-5fa7-4658-a98b-b0b93ccd3178" />

-When calcuating the productivity, we need to remember that an employee won't be spending 100% of their login time on processing tasks.
+When calculating the productivity, we need to remember that an employee won't be spending 100% of their login time on processing tasks.
 Lunch breaks, meetings, trainings or scheduled system updates will reduce raw processing time.
 We can assume that on average, 30-40 minutes a day are spent on the breaks and around 30-90 on meetings.
-Usually, daily meetings are kept short for crucial updates, taking between 15-30 mintes.
+Usually, daily meetings are kept short for crucial updates, taking between 15-30 minutes.
 Periodically,  meetings with Q&A sessions or integration focused events might be longer.

 Assuming that 400 out of 480 work minutes are spend on actual task processing, I based the formula on a weigthed sum.